SalilAj/URL-Social-Score-Analyzer/README.md

 *url* = URL<br />
 *score* = Social interaction score of the URL<br />

-### Service functionality (Java Springboot)
+### Service functionality
 The Operations are simple.
-THe user is prompted to input the desired operation and the relevant details.
+The user is prompted to input the desired operation and the relevant details.

 For adding a URL and its social score, we strip the domain name and insert a document into the domain collection.
 It contains the domain name and the URL list.
 (If the domain already exists in the system then we just add the url into the URL list of the mongo document).
 Similarly we add the URL into the url collection with its score.